-The sauce is made of mostly pantry items, which are probably tucked away ready to use and there is no need to sear the chicken before placing on the lid for a full steam of 13 minutes.
+The sauce is made of mostly pantry items, and you don’t need to sear the chicken before placing on the lid for a full steam of 13 minutes — which makes it even easier.
 After the cooking time is up, a quick shred of the chicken with two forks, and a reduction of the Asian sauce, while you gather the toppings for the lettuce wraps.
 I enjoy raw shredded carrots and fresh cilantro on top of my wraps, but you could go with finely sliced cucumbers, or any other fresh herbs you may have on hand.
 These wraps are so tasty that they probably will become part of your weeknight recipe regimen.

 1 1/2 pound boneless skinless chicken thighs

 1/2 cup soy sauce

 1 tablespoon hot sauce